 There is a check-box called "Open Edit Project window to set Configuration bits" at the final step.
-Edit Project is a specialized window which allows you to do all the necessary oscillator settings, as well as to set desired fuse bits.
+Edit Project is a specialized window which allows you to do all the necessary oscillator and PLL settings, as well as to set other configuration bits.
 We made sure that everything is described in plain English, so you will be able to do the settings without having to open the datasheet.
-Anyway, since we are only building a simple application, we will leave it at default configuration (external crystal oscillator).
+Anyway, since we are only building a simple application, we will leave it at default configuration (XT oscillator with PLL enabled).
 Therefore, leave the checkbox unchecked.